google/ExoPlayer/ad-insertion.md

 `PlayerView` will hide controls during playback of ads by default, but apps can toggle this behavior via `PlayerView.setControllerHideDuringAds(false)`.
-The IMA SDK will show additional views on top of the player while an ad is playing (e.g., a 'more info' link and a skip button, if applicable)
+The IMA SDK will show additional views on top of the player while an ad is playing (e.g., a 'more info' link and a skip button, if applicable).

-Since advertisers expect a consistent experience across apps, the IMA SDK does not allow customization of these views.
+Since advertisers expect a consistent experience across apps, the IMA SDK does not allow customization of the views that it shows while an ad is playing.
 {:.info}

 The IMA SDK may report whether ads are obscured by application provided views